Using an isotonic solution is an effective way to cleanse your bottom

 Tap water or enema, what’s your pick?
 Though most think these two options are interchangeable, each have different uses and very different effects on your body.

 Store-bought enemas are meant to be used only a few times over the course of your life, if even at all.
 Their main purpose is to relieve constipation and prepare you for an examination or procedure, like a colonoscopy.
 Enemas work to draw out water in your bottom, softening its contents and assisting in the removal of waste.
-Though it’s a common misconception that enemas are an option to help you prepare for play, its consistent use as a cleansing method has potentially dangerous results.
+Though it’s a common misconception that enemas are an option to help you prepare for anal sex, its consistent use as a cleansing method has potentially dangerous results and can lead to dependency.

-Alternatively, a cleansing solution is used to internally rinse your bottom before (or after) the fun starts.
-This method tends to be the most common practice in preparing to bottom.
-But when done incorrectly, or using unsubstantiated methods like tap water, regular rinsing can have risky results and leave you vulnerable to STDs and other diseases.
+Alternatively, an isotonic cleansing solution can be used to internally rinse your bottom before (or after) the fun starts.
+This method tends to be the preferred practice in preparing to bottom.
+Unlike using unsubstantiated methods like tap water or store-bought enemas, regular rinsing with isotonic solutions doesn’t pose risky results or leave you vulnerable to STDs and other diseases.

 The views expressed in this article intend to highlight alternative studies and induce conversation.
 They are the views of the author and do not necessarily represent the views of Future Method, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.